“Drawn From Life: The Creative Legacy of Flo Oy Wong” @ SVAPFF 2023

 This FREE, ALL-AGES, OUTDOOR event is part of the 25th annual United States of Asian America Festival (USAAF): Generations of Power.
 We are proud to host this event at the historic Japantown Peace Plaza as a visual symbol of community resilience and resistance during this period of increased Anti-Asian sentiment.

-Juneteenth is the African American celebration of liberation 2 years after the Emancipation Proclamation was signed.
-Soon after the end of the Civil War, black communities throughout the nation celebrated independence every June 19th with gatherings, delicious food, and of course good music.
-Healdsburg Jazz is proud to present a diverse range of music, art, culture and education in honor of this holiday, free to the public, in the Healdsburg Plaza.
+Healdsburg Jazz is proud to present a diverse range of music, art, culture and education in honor of the Juneteenth holiday, free to the public, in the Healdsburg Plaza.

 The Juneteenth Flag, a symbolic representation of the end of slavery in the United States — was created in 1997 by Ben Haith, the founder of the National Juneteenth Celebration Foundation (NJCF).
 In 2000, artist Lisa Jeanne Graf modified the flag to its present, modern-day design.